KenzKD/MIT_Game_Plans/README.md

 *	Rough Level Design and Testing out Levels (3 to 5 Levels).
 *	Make obstacle Game mechanics
 *	Maybe make Background Music collab with Chords and Co
-*	Sound FX and VFX for the character
+*	Sound FX,Animation and VFX for the character

 ### 4.
 *	UI
 *	Create a few custom assets in blender for obstacles and level design
-*	Sound FX and VFX for the level
+*	Sound FX,Animation and VFX for the level and obstacles

 ### 5. Optimization and Bug Fixing